Amir Rrahmani: Napoli

 On 20 January 2020, Rrahmani joined Serie A side Napoli.
 Napoli reportedly paid a €14 million transfer fee.
+He won the Serie A in the 2022–23 season.

 Return to Hellas Verona as loan

-On 20 January 2020, Rrahmani was sent back on loan to Serie A club Hellas Verona for the remainder of the season, with the club paying wages of £8,000 per week.
+On 20 January 2020, Rrahmani was sent back on loan to Hellas Verona for the remainder of the season, with the club paying wages of £8,000 per week.
 Six days later, he played the first game after the return against Lecce after being named in the starting line-up.

 Return from loan

-On 24 August 2020, Rrahmani returned to Serie A side Napoli.
+On 24 August 2020, Rrahmani returned to Napoli.
 On 3 January 2021, he made his debut in a 1–4 away win against Cagliari after coming on as a substitute at 87th minute in place of Kostas Manolas.
+On 12 March 2024, Rrahmani scored his first UEFA Champions League goal during Napoli's 3–1 away defeat to Barcelona in the Round of 16 second leg, where his club ultimately exited the competition with a 4–2 aggregate loss.

+Rrahmani played a pivotal role in Napoli's triumphant 2024–25 Serie A campaign under Antonio Conte.
+He led the team in minutes played and topped several defensive metrics, including clearances (4.7 per 90 minutes) and aerial duels won (3.4 per 90 minutes), boasting a 69.6% success rate in aerial challenges.
+Additionally, Rrahmani led all Serie A players in touches (3,195), total passes (2,769), and successful passes (2,521) over the season.

 International career

 Being of Albanian descent from Kosovo, Rrahmani received Albanian citizenship on 4 June 2013 among Albania senior side member Agon Mehmeti, and fellow Albania U21 players Haxhi Neziraj, Valentin Gjokaj and Herolind Shala.